|

 during the development of the architectural composition and the

-generation of construction documents, the model is further refined so
+model is further refined so

 that the structure, mechanical systems, and other components are